zpicker/drifting/README.md

 pip install numpy
 pip install opencv-python
 ```
+Run 'drifting.py' and you should be good to go.
 I probably won't be able to help you much with troubleshooting if things go wrong... you're on your own!

 ## Instructions and explanations